Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Tolmiea menziesii is a perennial plant native to West Coast America, occurring in northern California, Oregon, Washington, British Columbia and southern Alaska.

 Piggyback Plant is non-toxic to humans and pets as indicated by ASPCA.
-The plants are safe to grow indoors.
+The plants are safe for cats, dogs and other pets.

 Tolmiea menziesii Care Indoors

-Piggyback Plant (Tolmiea menziesii) prefers bright light, average warmth of 15-260C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soils coupled with monthly feeding during the growing season.
+To care for Piggyback Plant (Tolmiea menziesii), give it bright indirect light, average warmth of 15-260C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Piggyback Plant, Tolmiea menziesii